cdxcore.config#

 Bases:

-semantics require that parameters are accessed used with consistent default and help values betweencdxcore.config.Config.__call__()
+Configsemantics require that parameters are accessed used with consistent default and help values betweencdxcore.config.Config.__call__()calls.For raw access to any parameters, use

 Hierarchical name of the config.